IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

-1. The device sends a resource request to the resource server, together with the authorization token.
-The authorization token may be an SAML token, a JWT Bearer token, or another access token type that is mutually agreed between Client, Resource Service and the token source.
+1. The device sends a resource request to the resource server, together with the access token.
+The access token may be an SAML token, a JWT Bearer token, or another access token type that is mutually agreed between Client, Resource Service and the token source.

-2. The resource service provider makes an access control decision based upon the user identity, authorization token, and resource requested.
+2. The resource service provider makes an access control decision based upon the user identity, access token, and resource requested.
 It may provide the resource, a subset of the resource, or reject the request.

 Note: The token source in the diagram is not necessarily an IHE actor.
-It is any system that provides an authorization token.
+It is any system that provides an access token.
 It can be the Authorization Server, or it can be some other system.

 This transaction works in conjunction with some other HTTP RESTful transaction.
 It extends the other transaction by adding information to the HTTP request for that other HTTP RESTful transaction.

-### Authorization Request message

-##### 3.72.4.1.1 Trigger Events
+### 3.72.5 Trigger Events

 The client system needs to make an HTTP RESTful transaction to a Resource Server that performs access authorization.
 The Authorization Client has already obtained the necessary access token, either by means of another IHE transaction or by some other means.

-##### 3.72.4.1.2 Message Semantics
+### 3.72.6 Message Semantics

 The Authorization Client should include an Authorization: header in the HTTP transaction that has the access token value.
 See RFC 6750 Section 2.1.
 Further fields in the Authorization: header depend upon the token option chosen.

 The access token may be:

 -   A JWT token, encoded as defined in *RFC 7519*, *RFC 7523,* and ITI TF-2b: 3.71.4.1.2.1 JSON Web Token.

 -   A SAML token encoded defined in *RFC 7522* and ITI TF-2b: 3.40.4.1.2 Message Semantics.